Pannalal Bose

-Pannalal Bose was an eminent jurist and a judge who delivered the famous "Bhawal's Case" which rocked the Privy Council by storm, setting aside a full-bench judgment of the Calcutta High Court.
-He was the Education and Land Revenue Minister of West Bengal from 1952 to 1956.

-He was educated at the University of Calcutta.
+Pannalal Bose (7 October 1881—29 december 1956) was an eminent jurist and an Indian judge who delivered the famous Bhawal's Case which rocked the Privy Council by storm, setting aside a full-bench judgment of the Calcutta High Court.
+He was the Education and Land Revenue Minister under Government of West Bengal from 1952 to 1956.
+Bose was educated at the University of Calcutta.

+Legacy

+Pannalal Institution, a reputed High school situated in Kalyani, Nadia district named after him.